Deep learning methods for stochastic Galerkin approximations of elliptic random PDEs: Introduction

-The weak formulation is contingent upon the requisite theory to guarantee the existence and uniqueness of weak solutions.
 A variety of techniques may be employed in order to solve the resulting coupled system, according to classical approaches.
 For example, a truncated PC expansion in the stochastic space can be combined with a finite element space approximation in the spatial domain ($p \times h$-version).
 Alternatively, finite element space approximations can be utilized in the stochastic and spatial domain ($k \times h$-version).
-Babu\v{s}ka \textit{et al.} demonstrated that, under certain additional assumptions, the stochastic Galerkin approximation for the classical elliptic random PDE exhibits exponential convergence with respect to the maximal polynomial degree.
-This is detailed in \citep[Ch.6, Thm.
-6.2]{Babuska2004}.
-For further details on these and other approaches, as well as a comprehensive overview of the theoretical aspects involved, we direct the reader to the following sources: \citep{Babuska2004, Babuska2005, Cohen2010, Schwab2011}.
+There are various results, showing that stochastic Galerkin approximations for the classical elliptic random PDE exhibit exponential convergence with respect to the maximal polynomial degree (see e.g.\ \cite{Babuska2004, Babuska2005, Cohen2010, Schwab2011}).
 Problematic for practical applications is the fast increasing dimensionality of the coupled system of equations.
-Due to the curse of dimensionality, the maximal dimension of the coupled system (given by the number of random variables used to model the random fields and the maximal polynomial degree of the truncated PC basis) is usually bounded by a small number or decoupling strategies are used for numerical examples in the literature, see e.g. \citep{Ernst2011, Karniadakis2005, Mugler2011, Mugler2013, Xiu2002, Xiu2009}.
+Due to the curse of dimensionality, the maximal dimension of the coupled system (growing exponentially in the number of random variables and the maximal polynomial degree of the truncated PC expansion) is usually bounded by a small number or decoupling strategies are employed for numerical examples in the literature, see e.g. \cite{Ernst2011, Karniadakis2005, Mugler2011, Mugler2013, Xiu2002, Xiu2009}.
+A common decoupling procedure is based on a specific double orthogonal basis resulting in an exponentially growing number of decoupled PDEs (\cite{Babuska2004, Babuska2005, Frauenfelder2005}).
+However, this approach is only applicable if the driving random fields are multilinear combinations of the random variables, which is not the case for e.g.\ log-normal diffusion coefficients.